artem7902/gw-proxy-serverless/README.md

 - in the To Review status we have the issues that need review from a member of the Glasswall team (important: only members of the Glasswall team should move issues from the To Review status to the Done status)

+QA
+If I need to develop complete dashboard with pages and functionality, so I need to create issues for each page?

+for now everybody should be just working on one page (ok if more that one Upwork resource is working on the same page) yes, we will need one Pull Request per page